 Whooping cough can affect anyone of any age.
 The main symptom is bouts of intense coughing.
 In between bouts of coughing you can be perfectly well.
 Sometimes hours go by between bouts of coughing.
 Whooping cough can be a distressing illness which usually lasts several weeks.
 Full recovery is usual but serious complications occur in some cases.
 Whooping cough is uncommon in children in the UK, mainly due to immunisation.
 However, some adults and older children get whooping cough because the effect of whooping cough immunisation can wane over time in some people.

-The number of people infected with whooping cough, including babies, has greatly increased in 2011 and 2012.
-Because of the increasing number of babies infected with whooping cough and the risk of severe illness in babies, a programme to offer whooping cough vaccination to pregnant women has been announced, starting in October 2012.
+The number of people infected with whooping cough, including babies, greatly increased in 2011 and 2012.
+Because of the increasing number of babies infected with whooping cough and the risk of severe illness in babies, a programme to offer whooping cough vaccination to pregnant women was started in October 2012.
 Whooping cough vaccination has been shown to be safe for pregnant women and effective in helping to reduce the risk of the baby becoming infected with whooping cough.

 What is whooping cough?

-Whooping cough is an infection caused by a bacterium (germ) called Bordetella pertussis.
-This bacterium is spread to others through contaminated droplets in the air, produced during coughing and by close contact with an affected person.
+Whooping cough is an infection caused by a germ (bacterium) called Bordetella pertussis.
+Whooping cough is also known as 'pertussis'.
+The bacterium is spread to others through contaminated droplets in the air, produced during coughing.
+It can also be spread by close contact with an affected person.
 The bacterium attaches to cells which line the airways.
 It then multiplies and causes the symptoms.

-Bordetella pertussis bacteria affect the lining of the airways in some way to cause symptoms (mainly a cough) to continue for a long time after the bacteria have gone.
+Bordetella pertussis bacteria affect the lining of the airways in some way to cause the cough to continue for a long time after the bacteria have gone.

 What are the symptoms of whooping cough?

 Early stage (catarrhal phase)